SuprajaKumbargeri/InstrumentServer/README.md

 # Instrument Control and Automation Software

-This project was worked on by Jahoon Koo, Supraja Kumbergeri, Ray Shash, and Thomas Starnes as part of our capstone project towards our master's degrees at the University of Colorado Boulder.
-This project was sponsored by NIST.
+This project was worked on by Jahoon Koo, Supraja Kumbargeri, Ray Shash, and Thomas Starnes as part of our capstone project towards our master's degrees at the University of Colorado Boulder.
+This project was sponsored by the National Institute of Standards and Technology (NIST).
 For documentation on how to install and use, please see the [WIKI](https://github.com/DataCQProject/InstrumentServer/wiki)

 ![Main Window](./Screenshots/Instrument_Server_GUI.PNG)